 However, other damages are typically suffered in the aftermath of amputation injuries that cannot be easily calculated, including pain and suffering as well as emotional distress.
 While workers’ compensation won’t cover these damages, a personal injury claim can.

-Discussing your legal options with an attorney to maximize your compensation will be critical in help you get the financial support you need and deserve.
+Discussing your legal options with a Charlotte work injury lawyer to maximize your compensation will be critical in help you get the financial support you need and deserve.